szewczukk/Bromium/README.md

 </table>

 ## Comments
-* All documentator comments start with ^ symbol
+* All Bromine comments start with ^ symbol
 * Add comment //headers after headers of method
 * Clone this repository in catalog where is all header files or down in hierarchy
-* To change template of HTML file or modificate CSS, modify templates.xml in .documentator catalog
+* To change template of HTML file or modificate CSS, modify templates.xml in .bromine catalog
-* Don't close HTML tags in .documentator/templates.xml file, those tags will be added in script
+* Don't close HTML tags in .bromine/templates.xml file, those tags will be added in script
 * If you want to create documentation comments in C/C++ file, use ALL of available comment types (table on top of README)
-* To set new settings without deleting settings file, add "new" argument when you call documentator.py file (python documentator.py new)
+* To set new settings without deleting settings file, add "new" argument when you call bromine.py file (python bromine.py new)
-* To modify page templates, add argument "modify" to calling documentator.py file
+* To modify page templates, add argument "modify" to calling bromine.py file

 ## Licensing
-To see the license of documentator, open <a href="https://github.com/bjornus/documentator/blob/master/LICENSE" target="_blank">LICENSE</a> file.
+To see the license of Bromine, open <a href="https://github.com/bjornus/bromine/blob/master/LICENSE" target="_blank">LICENSE</a> file.